-My Story of Abuse
+My History of Church Abuse

 I was abused by a monastic priest around the context of the sacrament of confession.
-Although there was an indecent
+Although there was an

-to ecclesiastical authorities.
+forward to ecclesiastical authorities.

-Here are some of my reflections which might better illustrate the impact
+Here are some of my reflections which might better illustrate the

-the abuse has had on my faith and vocation.
+impact the abuse has had on my faith and vocation.

-What I went through was a "spiritual gang rape" (I
+What I went through was a "spiritual gang rape"

-characterize it as institutional abuse) by those who promised to be spiritual guardians to me.
+(I characterize it as institutional abuse) by those who promised to be spiritual guardians to me.
 The betrayal shook the very

 foundations of my faith and all that I knew of God and Church would be called into question.
 Although my faith in the institution